 The products sold will be restricted to the boundary of the Republic of India.
-The VPA will involve households in many states of the host country.
+The SSC-CPA VPA project activities will involve households in many states of the host country.
 The location of each clean energy installation as per a GPS location or verified address will be recorded in Micro Energy Credit's Credit Tracker Platform.

-The location of each clean energy installation8 as per a GPS location or verified address will be recorded in Micro Energy Credit's Credit Tracker Platform, which has been designed specifically for accelerating microfinance access to clean and efficient energy.
+The location of each clean energy installation6 as per a GPS location or verified address will be recorded in Micro Energy Credit's Credit Tracker Platform, which has been designed specifically for accelerating microfinance access to clean and efficient energy.
 These locations will define the more precise boundary of the project activities.

-The Credit Tracker Platform is used to collect and store the information related to the unique identification number, location, installation date, and usage status of each clean energy product in the VPA, making it easy to identify, locate and verify any or all of the installations
+The Credit Tracker Platform is used to collect and store the information related to the unique identification number, location, installation date, and usage status of each clean energy product in the VPA, making it easy to identify, locate and verify any or all of the installations that pertain to the VPA.
+The MEC Credit Tracker Platform is a hosted internet service, limiting the risk of loss of data.